Battle of Ong Thanh: Shenandoah II

-On September 29, Hay ordered Colonel George E. Newman—commander of the 1st Brigade—to place the 1st Battalion, 2nd Infantry Regiment and the 1/28th Infantry Regiment, in the northern portion of Long Nguyen.
-On the next day, Colonel Frank E. Blazey, commander of the 3rd Brigade, was ordered to deploy the 2/2nd Infantry and the 2/28th Infantry to the southern half of the area.
-In the early stages of Shenandoah II, U.S. forces only made a few contacts with the VC.
-On 2 October, an Army of the Republic of Vietnam (ARVN) unit operating east of Highway 13 near Chon Thanh made significant contact with a large VC formation and absorbed heavy casualties.
-Enemy documents obtained by the ARVN indicated they had clashed with a battalion-sized unit from the VC 272nd Regiment, sent to attack Chơn Thành in order to cover the movement of the 271st Regiment into the Long Nguyen area.
-Early in October, the 271st Regiment had arrived in Long Nguyen but they could not obtain their much-needed food supplies, as a result of allied search-and-destroy operations which had created significant food shortages for VC units in the region.
+On 29 September Hay ordered Colonel George E. Newman—commander of the 1st Brigade—to move the 1st Battalion, 2nd Infantry Regiment and the 1/28th Infantry Regiment to the northern portion of Long Nguyen.
+The next day Colonel Frank E. Blazey, commander of the 3rd Brigade, was ordered to deploy the 2/2nd Infantry and the 2/28th Infantry to the southern half of the area.
+In the early stages of Shenandoah II U.S. forces only made a few contacts with the VC.
+On 2 October, an Army of the Republic of Vietnam (ARVN) unit operating east of Highway 13 near Chon Thanh made significant contact with a large VC formation and took heavy casualties.
+Enemy documents captured by the ARVN indicated they had clashed with a battalion-sized unit from the VC 272nd Regiment sent to attack Chơn Thành to cover the movement of the 271st Regiment into the Long Nguyen area.
+Early in October the 271st Regiment arrived in Long Nguyen but they could not obtain their much-needed food supplies.
+The earlier allied search-and-destroy operations had created significant food shortages for VC units in the region.

-Triet then marched his starving soldiers southward toward the Ong Thanh Stream to link up with Rear Service Group 83, but local VC units also lacked adequate food supplies of their own, so the 271st Regiment was forced to wait in the area for the arrival of rice and other essential supplies.
+Triet then moved his starving soldiers southward toward the Ong Thanh Stream to link up with Rear Service Group 83, but local VC units also lacked adequate food supplies of their own, so the 271st Regiment was forced to wait in the area for the arrival of rice and other essential supplies.
 Meanwhile, on 4 October 1/2nd Infantry made contact with a company-sized VC formation about 9 km south-west of Chon Thanh, and claimed to have killed 12 enemy soldiers.
-To pursue the retreating VC formation, Lt.
-Col. Richard E. Cavazos, commander of the 1st Battalion, 18th Infantry Regiment, was instructed to conduct an air-assault into a clearing located about 2 km west of 1/2nd Infantry, in order to block enemy troops.
-1/18th Infantry landed unopposed, and they immediately set up their standard field position with wire entanglements to protect the base.
-On 6 October, the 1/18th Infantry position was subjected to VC mortar bombardment; even though the shells had caused little damage, Cavazos believed it was part of the VC's final preparations for a major ground attack later that evening.
+To pursue the retreating VC formation, Lieutenant colonel Richard E. Cavazos, commander of the 1st Battalion, 18th Infantry Regiment, was instructed to conduct an air-assault into a clearing located about 2 km west of 1/2nd Infantry to block enemy troops.
+1/18th Infantry landed unopposed and immediately set up a standard field position with wire entanglements to protect the position.
+On 6 October the 1/18th Infantry position was subjected to a VC mortar bombardment.
+Even though the attack caused little damage, Cavazos believed it was part of the VC's final preparations for a major ground attack later that evening.